tyo8/interval-matching-precomp_metric/README.md

 ## Academic use

 This code is available and is fully adaptable for individual user customization.
-If you use these methods, please cite as the following:
+If you use these methods, please cite the following works:

 ```tex
 @misc{garcia-redondo_fast_2022,